T20 World Cup: Should India's Virat Kohli return to old approach for final after lack of runs?

 He could, perhaps fairly, argue that Kohli's 28-ball 37 against Bangladesh was crucial in that 50-run victory, too, with his opening partner's early runs putting India on top before he was bowled.

-Intent is great but results matter and Kohli has been short of those.
+Intent is great but results matter and Kohli has been short of those, albeit that his first three innings, in which he notched five runs combined, came on a dreadfully difficult New York pitch.

-His run-a-ball 24 against Afghanistan was the only other time he has passed nine.
+His run-a-ball 24 versus Afghanistan is the only time bar the Bangladesh game in which he has passed nine.
 Blob against Australia.
 Blob against USA.
 Four against Pakistan.
 One against Ireland.
-Now nine against England.

 India may not have needed peak Kohli to win eight from eight in this World Cup, such is their strength in depth in both batting and bowling, but they may do when they come up against fellow unbeaten outfit South Africa in Barbados.